NickGod/sims-mod-web-scraper/README.md

 ## Getting Started with Scraper

 ### Prerequisites
-  python3 and dependency packages. run `chmod 755 install_dep.sh && ./install_dep.sh` to install dependency
+  python3 and dependency packages run `chmod 755 install_dep.sh && ./install_dep.sh` to install dependency for the scraper.

+  To be able to run scraper successfully, you need to have a mongodb instance running on host 27017.

 ### Directory and Files
   - `daily_job_runner.py`